“Men occasionally stumble over the truth but most of them pick themselves up and hurry off as if nothing happened.”

 A quote ascribed to Einstein that, “Insanity is doing the same thing over and over again and expecting different results,” or Santayana’s quote that, “Those who fail to learn from the mistakes of their predecessors are destined to repeat them,” is applicable here.
 Laudenum was extracted from opium to treat opium addiction.
 Morphine was extracted from opium to treat Laudenum addiction.
 Heroin was next in line, and was synthesized and marketed to treat morphine and alcohol addiction.
 Much later, along came methadone to treat heroin addiction.
 Now we are up to Buprenex (buprenorphine) to treat methadone, heroin and other narcotic addiction.
 At every stage throughout history, each new opioid was marketed as a non-addictive and safer “treatment” for pain management and to treat previous classes of opioid addiction.

 Your brain is designed to generate its own painkillers and opioids, or natural morphine-like substances, through inviolable biochemical mechanisms.
 If you were to consume artificial, opioid painkillers on a regular basis, your brain would respond by cutting back on synthesizing its own natural painkillers simply to keep things in balance.
 The more painkillers that are consumed, the less your brain synthesizes its natural opioids, resulting in having to take increasingly higher doses of artificial painkilling drugs just to feel normal.
-This vicious cycle leads to physiological dependence which is often worsened by genetic quirks in unsuspecting people, and which is easily discovered through genomic testing.
+This vicious cycle leads to physiological dependence which is often worsened by genetic quirks in unsuspecting people, and which is easily discovered through genetic testing.
 Physiological dependence can be so powerful that some people base their whole life around getting access to these painkilling substances, which is called opioid addiction.

 Supporting the Brain's Biochemistry